-How do I proceed to find a sleeping place in general accommodation?
+How do I get a sleeping place in general accommodation?

-Do I need sheets, pillow-cases, towels, et cetera at all kind of accommodations?
+Do I need to bring my own sheets, pillow cases and towels at all kinds of accommodations?

-Yes, no matter if you’re in general accommodation or in private housing, please always bring and make use of your own beddings.
-If you have forgotten to bring such, please visit our General Accommodation Office or Reception to purchase a set.
+Yes, no matter if you’re in general accommodation or in private housing, please always bring and make use of your own bedding.
+If you have forgotten to bring them, please visit our Accommodation Office to purchase a set (only upon availability).

 What is the procedure around electricity in the camping areas?

-This alternative is only for caravans, vans et cetera, not for tents.
-The procedure follows the following order: get your vehicle approved, visit the Reception and pay the fee (SEK 200 per caravan and week plus SEK 100 per day for electricity) and finally, bring your vehicle to the designated area(s) and arrange the practical connection in cooperation with our camping representative.
-Please note that you need to bring your own classified outside extension cable.
-If you arrive on a Saturday, please wait to visit the Reception until Sunday since they are extremely busy with other things on Saturdays.
+Arriving at the camp, get your vehicle approved, visit the Reception and (if not done beforehand) pay the fee (SEK 350 per vehicle and week plus SEK 1400 for electricity) and finally, bring your vehicle to the designated area(s) and arrange the practical connection in coordination with our camping representative.
+Please note that you need to bring your own approved outside extension cable.
+If you arrive on a Saturday, please wait to visit the reception (for payments) until Sunday as they are extremely busy with other things on Saturdays.

 Is it possible to lock up private belongings at the camp?

 Yes.
-In connection to our general accommodation (in the School Area and at the Marina), there are several metal lockers available.
-If you want to make use of one of them, please bring a padlock and feel free to lock up and store your belongings.
+For our general accommodation (in the School Area and at the Marina) and in our Cloak Room in front of Folkets Hus, there are several metal lockers available.
+If you want to make use of one of them, please bring a padlock and feel free to lock up and store your belongings there.
 If you need to buy a padlock, please visit the Lindy Hop Shop.
 Please always consider sharing a locker with some other people because there are not enough lockers for each and everyone at the camp.

 Information and Feedback